jhvozdovich/cretaceous-park/README.md

 | Spec | Input | Output |
 | :------------- | :------------- | :------------- |
 | **** | User Input:"" | Output: “” |
+No front end for specs- database practice only.

 #### License